CharlezDouglas1/cit281-p7/README.md

 ## Main TakeAway/Interest From this Project:

-- My main interest was the fact that it sent me back to the aspect of html whihc is a part of IT I love the most!
+- My main interest was the fact that it sent me back to the aspect of html which is a part of IT I love the most!